Lafred-c/Lafred-c/README.md

-# 💫 Hey there, I'm Mark!👋
+# 💫 Hey there, I'm Alfred!👋
 I am a full-stack developer focused on clean architecture and high-performance engineering, building scalable systems that are production-ready from the first commit. <br><br>Whether crafting niche integrated web systems or cross-platform mobile apps, I specialize in bridging the gap between complex concepts and polished, reliable deployments.<br><br>